In my previous post, I talked about the FQDN filtering feature which is one of the new Add-Ons of the Advanced firewall.

 Testing the IDS/IPS

-In order to test the IDS/IPS feature, I have used two security scanning tools to generate some attacks and try to exploit some vulnerabilities in one special server.
+In order to test the IDS/IPS feature, I have used my best security scanning tools to generate some attacks and try to exploit some vulnerabilities in one special server.

 Basically I will launch the exploits on a OWASP Web Application server which is a test server with vulnerabilities that I have deployed in my SDDC.
-In a nutshell OWASP stands for The Open Web Application Security Project® and it is a nonprofit foundation that works to improve the security of software.the OWASP Web appliance.
+In a nutshell OWASP stands for The Open Web Application Security Project® and it is a nonprofit foundation that works to improve the security of software.
+It’s a very good way to test the level of security of your environment.

-First one is the Kali Linux distribution in a Virtual Machine which have a multitude of security tools in it preinstalled.
+First one is the Kali Linux distribution in a Virtual Machine which have a multitude of security tools preinstalled in it.
+I love it!

 Infection Monkey is an open source breach and attack simulation (BAS) platform that allows organisations to discover security gaps and fix them.
 You can Simply infect a random machine with the Infection Monkey and automatically discover your security risks.
 Test for different scenarios – credential theft, compromised machines and other security flaws.